 Encourages continuous development and improvement

 When customers continue to pay a subscription fee for their SaaS product, they expect regular updates from the software.
-The entire process of installing updates happens behind the scenes with SaaS software so that customers don’t need to take time out of their work schedule to install upgrades manually.
-SaaS companies must continually justify the customer’s subscription fee, which motivates them to follow a regular product roadmap that keeps their product ahead of the competition.
+The entire process of installing updates happens behind the scenes with SaaS software.
+So, the customers don’t need to take time out of their work schedule to install upgrades manually.
+SaaS companies must continually justify the customer’s subscription fee.
+So most SaaS businesses follow a regular product roadmap that keeps their product ahead of the competition.